filamentphp/filament/packages/panels/docs/10-tenancy.md

 ## Simplified multi-tenancy in Eloquent

 The term "multi-tenancy" is broad and may mean different things in different contexts.
-Filament's tenancy system implies that the User belongs to **many** tenants (*organizations, teams, companies, etc.*) and may switch between them.
+Filament's tenancy system implies that the user belongs to **many** tenants (*organizations, teams, companies, etc.*) and may switch between them.

 If your case is simpler and you don't need a many-to-many relationship, then you don't need to set up the tenancy in Filament.
 You could use [observers](https://laravel.com/docs/eloquent#observers) and [global scopes](https://laravel.com/docs/eloquent#global-scopes) instead.